Who Was Thomas MacLaren?

 Although facing a promising future as an architect in Britain, MacLaren immigrated to Colorado in the winter of 1892 for health reasons.
 Seeking a cure for his tuberculosis, a disease that took the life of his brother James, MacLaren initially moved to Denver, settling in Colorado Springs a year later.

 He quickly established a thriving practice and received commissions for businesses, schools, churches and municipal buildings.
 During his thirty-four years of residency, MacLaren produced the designs for more than two hundred buildings.
-His body of work includes such significant structures as City Hall, City Auditorium, Grace Episcopal Church, the clubhouse at Patty Jewett Golf Course, Ivywild School, Pauline Chapel, Claremont (now the Colorado Springs School), Sacred Heart Church, West Middle School, Colorado Springs Fire Station No. 1, Cragmor Sanitarium and the Manitou Springs Carnegie Library.
+His body of work includes such significant structures as City Hall, City Auditorium, Parish Hall at Grace Episcopal Church, the clubhouse at Patty Jewett Golf Course, Ivywild School, Pauline Chapel, Claremont (now the Colorado Springs School), Sacred Heart Church, West Middle School, Colorado Springs Fire Station No. 1, Cragmor Sanitarium and the Manitou Springs Carnegie Library.
 MacLaren viewed architecture as an art form.

 He worked diligently to combine his clients’ wishes with a timeless artistry that resulted in an enduring statement of values and culture.
 As MacLaren said in 1901, “Domestic architecture [is] directly expressive of the lives of the people.”